Keeping the cultural spark alive, one year after the pandemic

 Additionally, the J’s have granted us small stipends to help with our work from home environments.
 Some of us have used them for uber practical needs like increasing internet speeds and getting ergonomic desk furniture, while others have used it to purchase houseplants and paint an office space to bring some joy to the day.

-The biggest takeaway about our culture from this last year, is that we are very intentional about it.
+The biggest takeaway about our office culture from this last year, is that we are very intentional about it.
 It takes a village to keep that spark alive.
 Not every day is rainbows and butterflies, and in the words of my toddler, some days we may have “big feelings,” but that’s what helps us continually learn and grow.

 Would I rather be back to normal?
 Of course.
 But I can’t think of a better group of folks I’d like to be remotely working with.